bryanna111/bryanna111/README.md

 - 👋 Hi, I’m Bryanna.
-- 👀 I’m interested in machine learning, spectral analysis, and simulations in python.
+- 👀 I’m interested in machine learning, artificial intelligence, and data science using python.
-- 🌱 I’m currently learning n-body simulations and how to automate the identifcation of absorption lines in quasar spectra.
-- 💞️ I’m looking to collaborate on n-body simulation projects in particle and astrophyics.
+- 🌱 I’m currently working as a NASA headquarters intern.
 - 📫 How to reach me: bgutie14@asu.edu

 <!---